ark-lang/ark-docs/memory_allocation.md

 ## `dealloc`
 `dealloc` will de-allocate the memory that is given to it, this must be called after allocating any memory, otherwise you will get a memory leak.
 Note that you should *not* use this on memory that isn't stored on the heap.
+The `dealloc` function takes a pointer to the memory that it should deallocate.